Children’s Religious Exploration

 At KUUF you’ll see these themes woven through our worship services, chalice circles, Creativity Matters, Soulful Home, and children’s religious exploration.

-Soulful Home is an ongoing parent group meeting that usually meets the third Sunday of each month following the service.
-However, because the third Sunday of April is Easter, Soulful Home has been moved to April 13th.
+Soulful Home is an ongoing parent group meeting that usually meets the third Sunday of each month.
 Parents are invited to bring a sack lunch for themselves and for their child(ren).
 Children will remain up in the Matan Building for childcare while parents meet to build community and explore the Soulful Home resources.
 Soulful Home is a program through Soul Matters that supports families as they explore the sacred in everyday spaces by providing materials to help parents integrate Unitarian Universalism into everyday home life.

 Creativity Matters